Local VCN Peering Through an Upgraded DRG

 PEERING

 A peering is a relationship between two VCNs that both connect to the same DRG and can mutually route traffic.
 The local part of local peering indicates that the VCNs are in the same region.
-A given DRG can have a maximum of 300 local DRG attachments at a time.
+A particular DRG can have a maximum of 300 local DRG attachments at a time.

 Caution